deltachat/deltachat-pages/ca/gdpr.md

     79102 Freiburg
     Germany

-E-Mail: delta-privacy@merlinux.eu
+E-mail: delta-privacy@merlinux.eu

-We have appointed a data protection officer: <b>Prof. Dr. Fabian Schmieder</b>, lexICT UG (limited), Ostfeldstr.
+Our data protection officer: **Prof. Dr. Fabian Schmieder**, lexICT UG (limited), Ostfeldstr.
 49, 30559 Hannover.
-You can contact him at delta-privacy@merlinux.eu Keyword: DPO
+You can contact him at info@lexict.de Keyword: DeltaChat.

-### 2. Processing when using the Delta chat email messenger
+### 2. Processing when using the Delta chat e-mail messenger

-All data is stored locally on your device or with your mail provider.
+All data is stored locally on your device or with your e-mail provider.
 Neither we nor Delta Chat developers have any possibility to access the end user's data, as all communication and data processing takes place on the end user's device without Delta Chat servers being involved.
 Only for the optional Push Notification (see 2.2) the Push Notification Token is processed by Delta Chat servers without them having any knowledge about the messages themselves, not even in encrypted form.

-#### 2.1 Sign up with your email provider
+#### 2.1 Sign up with your e-mail provider

-Delta Chat communication works through your email account.
+Delta Chat communication works through your e-mail account.
 In order to establish the connection, the app needs the access data.
 These are only stored locally on your end device:

-- Email address
+- e-mail address
-- Your password
+- your passwordOur data protection officer: **Prof. Dr. Fabian Schmieder**, lexICT UG (limited), Ostfeldstr.
+49, 30559 Hannover.
+You can contact him at info@lexict.de Keyword: DeltaChat.

 The legal basis for the processing is Art.
 6 (1) lit. b GDPR, as you have a usage contract with us by using our services.

 #### 2.2 Heartbeat push notification

 Push notifications can be sent to the user's phone at regular intervals to enable receipt of messages while the Delta Chat app is not currently active.
-Current messages can then be retrieved on the terminal device.
+Current messages can then be retrieved on the end device.
 The token is only created if the user wants reliable receipt of messages even when the app is not active.

 In order to use push notifications, a unique identifier or token (Push Notification Token) is created after the app is downloaded and installed.
 This token allows Delta Chat servers to send notifications to the user's device.
 The token is generated and provided by the provider.
-The token is then stored on our systems and sent to the device at regular intervals to cause the app to retrieve new messages from the email provider.
+The token is then stored on our systems and sent to the device at regular intervals to cause the app to retrieve new messages from the e-mail provider.
 Our systems have no knowledge of whether a message arrives or who may have sent a message.

 - Push Notification Provider for iOS systems are the Apple Services.
 If push notifications are enabled, the Apple Push Notification Service (iOS version) is used to provide this feature.
 For more information, please visit https://support.apple.com/guide/deployment-reference-ios/allowing-devices-to-work-with-apns-ior9d28751c0/web.
 You can find the privacy policy under https://www.apple.com/legal/privacy/.

 - Push Notification Provider for Android systems is Google Firebase.
 The provider is Google Inc. and more information can be found at https://firebase.google.com/products/cloud-messaging/ and in Google's privacy policy at https://policies.google.com/privacy?hl=en.

 The aforementioned data will only be processed with your consent, in accordance with Art.
 6 (1) lit. a GDPR.